All BCI Chapters are led by an elected voluntary board. The current USA Chapter Board is as follows:

 Treasurer and Executive Director: Eric Staffin, FBCI, CISSP

 Eric holds the FBCI (Fellow) certification from the Business Continuity Institute (BCI) and the CISSP certification from (ISC)2, and is a certified instructor for the BCI in Crisis & Incident Management and Business Continuity Best Practices.
-He has served as a speaker, moderator and panelist for (ISC)2, the BCI, ISACA, and several New York metropolitan area business schools on subjects ranging from Data Privacy, Data Classification and Situational Intelligence to Operational Risk, Supply Chain Resiliency, and Crisis & Incident Management.
+He has served as a speaker, moderator and panelist for (ISC)2, the BCI, ISACA, and several New York metropolitan area business schools on topics including Operational Risk, Data Privacy, Supply Chain Resiliency, and Cybersecurity and Business Resiliency Convergence.

 Secretary: Paul Kirvan, FBCI, CISA